Sample Answer

 Expectancy Theory of Motivation

-ABC Enterprises is a regional sales and marketing organization that has a main branch and two other branches in different locations.
-All the sales representatives are based in the main facility; meetings also take place in this place.
+ABC Enterprises is a regional sales and marketing organization with a main branch and two other branches in different locations.
+All the sales representatives are based in the main facility; meetings also occur there.
 Another facility has artists who design graphics and handle all the printed products.
-The last branch has the ICT department and manages the design of websites, technological support, and other marketing that takes place on the internet.
+The last branch has the ICT department and manages the design of websites, technological support, and other marketing that takes place on the Internet.
 The environment is fast-paced, and motivation is the key to maintaining the smooth operation of the operations.
-The sales team is compensated using a commission and salary pay structure; IT is paid on an hourly basis, and web and graphic designers are paid by salary.
+The sales team is compensated using a commission and salary pay structure; IT is paid hourly, and web and graphic designers are paid by salary.
 Focusing on how expectancy theory motivates or demotivates the employees of ABC can be analyzed.

 Problem analysis and recommendation

 Laura faces different problems regarding the employees’ motivation.
-A majority of the issues resulting from the low motivation from the organization’s policies which reduces the expectancy of the employees, valence, and their instrumentality or a combination (Nawrot, 2013).
+Most of the issues resulting from the low basis of the organization’s policies which reduces the expectancy of the employees, valence, and their instrumentality or a combination (Nawrot, 2013).
 Expectancy theory uses three factors to determine the force of motivation.
-Any policy which reduces any of these factors reduces employee motivation (Theories of Motivation, 2017).
+Any policy that reduces these factors reduces employee motivation (Theories of Motivation, 2017).

 In the case of Paul, he does not link performance with high effort.
-He can put in a lot of effort by creating exceptional work that still falls behind.
+He can put in much effort by creating exceptional work that still falls behind.
 Alternatively, she can do a sub-standard job and meet the required quota.
-Since his association of performance is quantity over quality, he is motivated to do more rather than better advertisements.
+Since his association with performance is quantity over quality, he is motivated to do more rather than better advertisements.
 On the other hand, Kate has no reason to work faster.
-Although the money compensated gives him a good instrumentality, he benefits more from working slowly and collecting the overtime payments.
-There is no factor in existence that raises her instrumentality to work fast.
+Although the money compensated gives him a suitable instrumentality, he benefits more from working slowly and collecting overtime payments.
+No factor in existence raises her instrumentality to work fast.
 If there was an incentive for working fast or a negative consequence for too much overtime, she might be motivated to work faster and better.

 Maslow’s Theory of Needs